 - 2 large eggs for vegan version, sub for 2 flax eggs

 - 1 tsp vanilla extract

 - 1/3 cup almond butter Can sub for any nut butter, coconut oil or butter

 For the Cinnamon Roll Glaze

 - 4 tbsp coconut butter melted

 - Preheat the oven to 180C/350F and line an 8 x 8-inch pan with parchment paper.
 Set aside.

 - In a large mixing bowl, combine all the dry ingredients and set aside.

-- Add the wet mixture to the dry and mix until fully combined.
-If mixture is crumbly, add a dash more milk until a thick batter is formed.
+- In a separate bowl, combine the eggs, milk, vanilla extract and almond butter.
+Whisk until combined.
+Add the wet mixture to the dry and mix until fully combined.
+If the mixture is crumbly, add a dash more milk until a thick batter is formed.

 - Transfer the cinnamon roll baked oatmeal mixture to the lined baking dish.
 Bake for 35-40 minutes, or until golden brown on top.